iterative/dvc/README.rst

    any databases.
 Does not depend on any proprietary online services;

 #. it manages and versions **datasets** and **machine learning models**.
 Data is saved in
-   S3, Google cloud, Azure, SSH server, HDFS or even local HDD RAID;
+   S3, Google cloud, Azure, Alibaba cloud, SSH server, HDFS or even local HDD RAID;

 #. it makes projects **reproducible** and **shareable**, it helps answering question how
    the model was build;